 Geological periods and time scale.

-Heat capacity is the amount of heat required to change temperature of a substance by one degree.
+The amount of heat required to change the temperature of a substance by one degree.

 Pressure, temperature and volume in a perfect ideal gas like moist air (air with water vapor).